openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 * `c_nonce_expires_in`: OPTIONAL.
 JSON integer denoting the lifetime in seconds of the `c_nonce`.

 The following table defines how issued credential MUST be returned in the `credential` claim in the Credential Response based on the credential format and the signature scheme.
-Note that this specification does not require any additional encoding when credential format already requires encoding:
+This specification does not require any additional encoding when credential format already requires encoding.

 | Credential Format Identifier | Signature Scheme | Need for encoding when returning in the Credential Response  |
 |:------|:-----|:------------|